Disney Springs is entering its next era — here’s what’s changing this summer (Update)

 New at Disney Springs

-The arrival of Level99 and Six Ravens points toward a future built around immersive experiences and distinctive local flavors.
-At the same time, transportation procedures are becoming more restrictive, offerings like the Disney Springs food trucks have disappeared, and new entertainment continues the legacy of this modern destination.
+The arrival of Level99 and Six Ravens points toward a future built around new experiences.
+At the same time, transportation procedures are becoming more restrictive, offerings such as the Disney Springs food trucks have disappeared, and new entertainment continues the legacy of this modern destination.

 From what guests can expect to what’s already gone, here’s how Disney Springs is entering its next era.